kevintruong/til/Forking, Part 1: Introduction.md

 Check the return value of `fork()`.
 Return value -1= failed; 0= in child process; positive = in parent process (and the return value is the child process id).
 Here's one way to remember which is which:

-The child process get find its parent - the original process that was duplicated -  by calling getppid() - so does not need any additional return information from `fork()`.
+The child process can find its parent - the original process that was duplicated -  by calling getppid() - so does not need any additional return information from `fork()`.
 The parent process however can only find out the id of the new child process from the return value of `fork`:
 ```C
 pid_t id = fork();
 if( id == -1) exit(1); // fork failed